microsoft/fluentui/ghdocs/Contributing/Contributing.md

- ## Contributing to Office UI Fabric
+ ## Contributing to Office UI Fabric React

 Please use the following steps to contribute a new component or a bug fix to the Office UI Fabric project.